jostylr/event-when/eventwhen.md

 What is done here is a default and suitable for development.
 In production, one might want to think whether throwing an error is a good thing or not.

-// e, value, data, passin
+// e, value, data, evObj, context

 Since we are throwing an error, we need to make sure emitter.looping is set to false so that if the error is handled and path resumes, we still get a flow of the emitter.